openhood/capybara-faraday/README.md

       Given I send and accept JSON
       When I send a GET request to /users

+If you want to use a specific faraday supported adapter, you need to install the dependency and then specify the tag matching it:

+To use Typhoeus

+    @faraday_typhoeus
+    Scenario: do something with the API
+      Given I send and accept JSON
+      When I send a GET request to /users

+To use Patron

+    @faraday_patron
+    Scenario: do something with the API
+      Given I send and accept JSON
+      When I send a GET request to /users

 ### Remote testing

 When you want to use this driver to test a remote application.
 You have to set the app_host: